Copper softens on weak global cues

-New Delhi, May 30 (PTI) Copper futures fell 0.22 per cent to Rs 410.35 per kg in futures trade Thursday after speculators trimmed positions in tandem with a weak trend overseas.
-On the Multi Commodity Exchange, copper for delivery in June contracts declined by Rs 2.85, or 0.22 per cent, to Rs 410.35 per kg in a business turnover of 25,090 lots.
-The metal recorded a slide of 0.38 per cent at USD 265.40 on the COMEX.
-Traders said, off-loading of positions by speculators amid weak global cues led to fall in copper prices at futures trade.
-PTI ADI SHWSHW
+New Delhi, Mar 27 (PTI) Copper prices moved down by 0.16 per cent to Rs 437.55 per kg as speculators cut down their holdings amid a weak trend in base metals overseas.
+Besides, low demand at the domestic spot market weighed on metal prices.
+On the Multi Commodity Exchange, copper to be delivered this month eased by 70 paise, or 0.16 per cent, to Rs 437.55 per kg in a business turnover of 958 lots.
+Analysts said besides subdued demand at the domestic physical market, a weak trend in the base metals pack overseas led to the fall in copper prices at futures trade.
+Globally, on the London Metal Exchange, copper three-month delivery eased 0.16 per cent to USD 6,330 per tonne.
+PTI ADI HRS

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today